Sales

 Over the nearly 25 years that I have been watching the SFA market, I saw SFA acceptance increase at first, but then plateau; and it has been a long plateau.
 Less than half of sellers we surveyed use SFA in concert with an established sales methodology.
 The rest don’t use SFA with, or they don’t use, a methodology.
 With so few people using both together it makes reaching quota seem close to dumb luck.

 Oh sure, some people have great sales talent, and others can be very lucky, but think of what this means to organizational attainment.
-It explains the 80/20 rule — 80 percent of sales comes from 20 percent of the sellers.
+It explains the 80/20 rule — 80 percent of sales come from 20 percent of the sellers.

 Now, you might think that organizations and sales managers would get tired of this lopsided performance, and I am sure you’d be right.
 But I’d have to balance that against my aforementioned 25-ish years of experience — and at that point I’d have to say, not so much.